Knowledge Distillation Must Account for What It Loses: Evidence for Off-Metric Distillation Loss

 \subsection{Existing Evidence That Primary-Metric Retention Is Insufficient}

+The evidence is best read as a set of parallel examples of the same pattern: a student can retain the primary score while diverging from the teacher along dimensions that the primary metric does not measure.
+We organize these examples by the kind of off-metric loss they make visible.

-The most basic off-metric loss is distributional.
-The original distillation formulation already treats soft targets as carrying information beyond hard labels \citep{hinton2015distilling}.
+\paragraph{Predictive-distribution loss.} The original distillation formulation already treats soft targets as carrying information beyond hard labels \citep{hinton2015distilling}.
 Later analyses make the point sharper: teacher probability estimates can matter even when teacher accuracy is not the only object of interest, and students can improve under distillation while still failing to match teacher predictive distributions \citep{menon2021statistical,stanton2021doeskd}.
 Recent LLM distillation methods likewise show that the direction and form of distribution matching matter for generation quality \citep{gu2024minillm}.
 These results support a narrow but important conclusion: answer-level or score-level similarity is weaker than distribution-level fidelity.

-A second line of evidence concerns what is hidden behind outputs.
-Representation- and relation-based distillation methods exist precisely because matching final responses may not preserve intermediate structure.
+\paragraph{Representation and relation loss.} Representation- and relation-based distillation methods exist precisely because matching final responses may not preserve intermediate structure.
 FitNets use teacher hints from intermediate layers, while MiniLM transfers self-attention distributions and value relations; broader KD surveys distinguish response-based, feature-based, and relation-based knowledge for the same reason \citep{romero2015fitnets,wang2020minilm,gou2021survey}.
 Empirical studies of what knowledge gets distilled also show that properties such as invariances, localization behavior, and adversarial susceptibility can be inherited unevenly \citep{ojha2023whatknowledge,mohanty2023whatislost}.
 The lesson is not that every representation must be copied.
 It is that output retention alone cannot tell us which internal or relational properties were preserved.